 There are a few non-technical considerations IT Directors are also pondering.

 Project Management – Who owns this project?
 The IT team will want to know this as soon as possible because they will be working with that person and the software company to get things moving.

 Budget – Does this software come out of the Marketing budget or the IT budget?
 Software licensing can be incredibly expensive.
 You should know who owns this line item.

-As a fellow marketer, I know we get excited about what our gadgets and gizmos can offer us.
-But going forward we can be a little more thoughtful about how we approach our software hunt.
-The best technique is to include the IT department in your search as early as possible.
-And find out what they need so they can support your team most efficiently.
+Marketing teams tend to get excited about what our tech gadgets and gizmos can offer us.
+But going forward, we should be a little more thoughtful about how we approach our software hunt.
+The best technique is to include the IT department in the search as early as possible.
+Find out what they need so they can support your team most efficiently.